AdaCore/training_material/courses/fundamentals_of_ada/README.md

 # Overview

-This folder is a collection of modules for teaching SPARK/Ada.
+This folder is a collection of modules for teaching Ada.
 Each module is an RST file that may include files from the *labs* folder or *examples* folder.